prjctgeek/foodie/content/recipes/pulledpork.md

 Place uncovered in the fridge for 7 days, flipping over once half way through.
 You may want to drain the liquid after 24 hours.

-Place in a large container or marination bag and add: 400ml of an acid (usually apple cider vinegar), a 200ml of a salt solution (usually soysauce), the herbs, and then water to cover.
+Place in a large container or marination bag and add: 400ml of an acid (usually apple cider vinegar), a 200ml of a salt solution (usually soy sauce), the herbs, and then water to cover.
 Make sure the meat is completely submerged, and put back in the fridge for 24-48 hours.

 Smoke for four hours with pecan chips at 250F.
 Move to a covered container and add about 100ml of water.
 Cook in the oven at 325 for 4 more hours, always covered.